Noble-Lab/casanovo/README.md

 The example MGF file is available at [`sample_data/sample_preprocessed_spectra.mgf`](https://github.com/Noble-Lab/casanovo/blob/main/sample_data/sample_preprocessed_spectra.mgf`).

 1. Install Casanovo (see above for details).
-2. Copy the example `config.yaml` file to a location you can easily access.
-3. Ensure you are in the proper anaconda environment by typing `conda activate casanovo_env`.
+2. Ensure you are in the proper anaconda environment by typing `conda activate casanovo_env`.
 (If you named your environment differently, type in that name instead.)
-4. Run this command:
+3. Run this command:
 ```
-casanovo --mode=denovo --peak_path=[PATH_TO]/sample_preprocessed_spectra.mgf --config=[PATH_TO]/config.yaml
+casanovo --mode=denovo --peak_path=[PATH_TO]/sample_preprocessed_spectra.mgf
 ```

 This job will take very little time to run (< 1 minute).